anders-14/text-editor/README.md

 **WIP**

-A very simple text editor written in C. Mostly for learning purposes.
-It's not going to be usable, ever...

-At the moment it is possible to open a file and do some editing.
-It is not possible to save it yet.
-But it works and I've learned a lot.
+This is a work on project for a very simple text editor.
+It is mostly a project for me to work on my C.